jonrhuang/assembly-endgame/README.md

 # Assembly: Endgame
 Hangman-like game.
 Guess letters to discover the hidden word.
 Each incorrect guess snaps a programming language out of existence until only Assembly language is left.
 Discover the hidden word and save programming languages from being destroyed.
-Following Scrimba "Learn React" course
+This project was made following Scrimba "Learn React" course

 ## Tech Stack
 - **Vite**